VernissageApp/VernissageServer/Readme.md

   - [ ] Show ALT icon

 ## TODO (P2):
-- [ ] Send email with message from user list - for moderators and administrators
+- [ ] Send email with message from user list and from status - for moderators and administrators